karuppiah7890/vault-policy-restore/README.md

 Note: We have tested this only with some versions of Vault (like v1.15.x).
 So beware to test this in a testing environment with whatever version of Vault you are using, before using this in critical environments like production!
 Also, ensure that the testing environment is as close to your production environment as possible so that your testing makes sense

-Note ⚠️‼️🚨: If the Vault instance has some policies already defined with the same name as the Policies present in the Vault backup JSON file, when restoring to the Vault instance using the Vault backup JSON file, the Policies in the Vault instance will be overwritten!
-All the Vault Policies in Vault backup JSON file will be present in the Vault instance.
-If the Vault instance has some extra Vault Policies configured, it might have those untouched and intact
+Note ⚠️‼️🚨: If the Vault instance has some policies already defined with the same name as the Policies present in the Vault Policies Backup JSON file, when restoring to the Vault instance using the Vault Policies Backup JSON file, the Policies in the Vault instance will be overwritten!
+All the Vault Policies in Vault Policies Backup JSON file will be present in the Vault instance.
+If the Vault instance has some extra Vault Policies configured, it would have those untouched and intact

-Note: This does NOT restore the `root` Vault Policy in case one is present in the Vault Policies backup JSON file - this is because Vault does not support updating / changing the root policy - which would happen during the restore process.
+Note: This does NOT restore the `root` Vault Policy in case one is present in the Vault Policies Backup JSON file - this is because Vault does not support updating / changing the root policy - which would happen during the restore process.
 The `root` policy can neither be deleted, created or updated (or changed).
 Also, `root` Vault Policy is just an empty policy, with no content.
 I believe it's just a placeholder policy which is assumed to have all the access to Vault

 # Building